Get Ready, Camp in Rocky Mountain National Park

 National Park Shuttle Buses stop regularly at both Moraine Park and Glacier Basin and deliver you to favorite trailheads on the east side of the Park.
 See map here.

-If you’re looking for less boondocking and more comfort, private campgrounds located around Estes Park have more facilities for RV visitors with electric, water, and sewer hookups, and full restrooms.
+If you’re looking for less boondocking and more comfort, private rv parks and campgrounds located around Estes Park have more facilities for RV visitors with electric, water, and sewer hookups, and full restrooms.

 In summer, free Estes Park shuttle buses take you around town and connect with National Park shuttle buses to take you into the Park.
 If you don’t tow your own vehicle to get around in, check that the RV park you choose is on one of the Estes Park bus routes.